kevinveenbirkenbach/cymais/roles/pc-developer-tools-bash/README.md

 The role can be customized by adding additional Bash development tools or utilities as per the user's requirements in the `main.yml` file.

 ## Support and Contributions
-For support, feedback, or contributions (like adding more tools relevant to Bash development or enhancing the setup), please open an issue or submit a pull request in the `computer-playbook` repository.
+For support, feedback, or contributions (like adding more tools relevant to Bash development or enhancing the setup), please open an issue or submit a pull request in the `cymais` repository.
 Contributions that improve the Bash development environment are highly appreciated.